 The overall goals of the Four Forest Restoration Initiative (4FRI) is to restore the structure, pattern, composition, and health of fire-adapted ponderosa pine ecosystems; reduce fuels and the risk of unnaturally severe wildfires; and provide for wildlife and plant diversity.
 Doing so will involve a variety of restoration projects and rely on Forest Service personnel, partners and volunteers, and contractors to see these goals through.

 In addition to creating sustainable ecosystems, one of the key objectives is creating and developing sustainable industries.
-Appropriately-scaled businesses will likely play a key role in the effort by harvesting, processing and selling wood products.
-The restoration-based work opportunities are expected to create jobs across northern Arizona.
+Appropriately-scaled businesses will likely play a key role in the effort by harvesting, processing, and selling wood products.
+The restoration-based work opportunities are expected to create a variety of jobs across northern Arizona.

 In 2015,the Collaborative Forest Landscape Restoration (CFLR) Program celebrates its five-year anniversary.
 This milestone is an important opportunity to assess progress toward program goals—part of that is the 5-Year Report to Congress.

 The 4 Forest Restoration Initiative is commonly associated the Task Orders of the Phase 1 Stewardship Contract (held by Good Earth Power AZ), but 4FRI isn't just a stewardship contract.
 In fact, it isn't even just about thinning.

 In addition to the Phase 1 Contract Task Orders, multiple other restoration projects continue to be implemented across the four forests...